nuetzliches/spocr/MIGRATION_SpocRVNext.md

 ## Dual CLI Strategy

-- Publish the frozen v4 CLI as the dotnet tool `spocrv4`.
-It continues to consume `spocr.json` and emit the legacy `DataContext/` structure, enabling projects to finish the cutover on their own timeline.
+- `spocrv4` remains available as the frozen legacy tool and continues to read `spocr.json` while emitting `DataContext/` outputs.
-- During the bridge phase the v5 CLI keeps the `spocr` package name and operates solely against `.env` / `SPOCR_*` keys plus SnapshotBuilder artefacts.
+- The bridge CLI `spocr` (v5) runs exclusively with `.env` / `SPOCR_*` inputs and produces SnapshotBuilder artefacts; it flags legacy files but ignores them for configuration.
-- At cutover the modern CLI transitions to the new repository `nuetzliches/xtraq` and ships as tool/package `xtraq` (namespace `Xtraq`, version `1.0.0`) without historical SpocR references.
-The SpocR repository remains frozen at v4.5 and highlights Xtraq as the active successor.
+- After cutover the maintained CLI lives in `nuetzliches/xtraq` (package `xtraq`, namespace `Xtraq`, version `1.0.0`) with no SpocR references; the SpocR repository stays locked at v4.5 and points to Xtraq.
-- All CLIs install independently.
-Throughout the transition `spocrv4`, `spocr` (bridge), and later `xtraq` can coexist without overlapping generated outputs.
+- The three tools install side-by-side without output collisions, supporting teams that stage their adoption timeline.
-- To steer users toward the migration path, `spocr` detects legacy artefacts (`spocr.json`, `DataContext/`, legacy outputs) and prints a warning linking to this document, `migration-v5.instructions`, and (post-cutover) the Xtraq repository.
+- Bridge CLI warnings link back to this target-state document, `migration-v5.instructions`, and—post cutover—the Xtraq repository so consumers know the official path forward.

 ## Configuration Changes